-• Provide convenient and frequent transit service to connect SEDA's town centers to jobs and housing inside the Plan Area and across the region.
+• Provide convenient and frequent transit service to connect SEDA's Town Centers to jobs and housing in the Plan Area and across the region.

 Walkable Neighborhoods

 Provide for nearly all residences to be located within walking distance of a Neighborhood Town Center with an elementary school, recreation areas, community gardens, and small shops.